Asone/Eth-Toolbox-Docker/README.md

 A fast RPC client for development and testing.

 ### Usage
 run `docker-compose up ganache`.
 You should be able to connect through[localhost:8585]()`.

 Port has been changed to avoid conflict with miners.

 ### Configuration
 You can configure [ganache-cli parameters]() of ganache-cli in the  `docker-compose.yml` file.

 ## Truffle
 Truffle is a smart-contract development framework which provides unit testings, ABI generation and deployment strategy for smart-contracts.

 ### Usage

-run `docker-compose exec truffle truffle compile`.

 On build service will create a default truffle project in `./smart-contracts/` if it is empty.

+use run `docker-compose exec truffle truffle <truffle command>` to use the service.

+e.g :
+    - compile: `docker-compose exec truffle truffle compile`
+    - deploy: `docker-compose exec truffle truffle deploy`
+    - migrate: `docker-compose exec truffle truffle migrate`
+    - test: run `docker-compose exec truffle truffle test`

 truffle files should be stored in this directory.